Soldier of Love (album)

 Soldier of Love is the sixth studio album by English band Sade, released on 5 February 2010 by Epic Records.
-Following the release of Lovers Rock (2000), the band went into a 10-year hiatus.
+Following the release of Lovers Rock (2000) and its subsequent tour, the band went onto hiatus for several years.
 In 2008, the band regrouped in order to begin work on their sixth album, making it the first time each member had been together.
-The recording of the album primarily took place at the Real World Studios in Box, England, with additional sessions at El Cortijo in San Pedro de Alcántara, Spain.
+The recording of the album primarily took place at Real World Studios in Box, England, with additional sessions at El Cortijo in San Pedro de Alcántara, Spain.
 The album's recording began in 2009 and was completed in the summer of that year.

 The album produced three singles.
 The first single "Soldier of Love" premiered on US radio on 8 December 2009, and was released digitally on 11 January 2010.
 Subsequent singles "Babyfather" and "The Moon and the Sky" were serviced to US urban AC radio on 13 April and 24 August 2010, respectively.

 The album debuted at number four on the UK Albums Chart.
 It also debuted at number one on the Billboard 200 with first-week sales of 502,000 copies in the United States, marking Sade's first number-one debut on the chart in 25 years since 1985's Promise while also spending three weeks at the top of the chart.
 Upon its release, Soldier of Love received generally positive reviews from most music critics and won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 The band promoted the album with their first concert tour in 10 years, Sade Live.